 Trek TkII Warmth Performance

 The night was notably cold.
 I was a bit worried.
-I will admit that despite knowing full well the specs of this sleeping bag, I am always a little dubious when sleeping in a new bag I am unfamiliar with – if it doesn’t perform as expected, then the night can be seriously rough.
+I will admit that despite knowing full well the specs of the Sea To Summit trek TKii sleeping bag, I am always a little dubious when sleeping in a new bag I am unfamiliar with – if it doesn’t perform as expected, then the night can be seriously rough.

 Happily though, I was not disappointed with the Trek TkII.
 I managed to get a decent sleep despite the fact that forest mice kept flitting around my tent in search of food scraps throughout the night.
 One of the little buggers actually even chewed a tiny hole in my tent, but I digress.

-The Trek TkII features high loft water-repellent 650-fill-power down, which retains 60% more loft and absorbs 30% less moisture than untreated down.
+The Sea To Summit Trek ii features high loft water-repellent 650-fill-power down, which retains 60% more loft and absorbs 30% less moisture than untreated down.
 In normal person language, it means that this technology provides a greater overall insulating layer without adding excessive weight.

 As you probably know, down insulation pretty much stops doing its job when it gets wet.
 Having chemically (non-toxic) treated down is definitely a benefit if you camp in damp areas or sleep with multiple people inside the tent (condensation drips).